dlueth/easyepg.minimal/README.md

 > **Note:** The image is a multi-arch build providing variants for amd64, arm32v7 and arm64v8 - the correct variant for your architecture should<sup>TM</sup> be pulled automatically.

+> **Note:** If the init-script successfully detects a valid `xmltv.sock` it will default to "yes" and provide the correct path automatically.
+Otherwise it will default to "no".

 ## Initial setup
 Switch to the user you want to run the container with and start the admin container and enter it via
 ```